magnussolution/magnusbilling7/wiki/en/modules/trunk/trunk.rst

 NAT
 ---

-| We did not write the description to this field.
+| Is the trunk behind NAT.
+You can see more details at the link `https://www.voip-info.org/asterisk-sip-nat/.  <https://www.voip-info.org/asterisk-sip-nat/.>`_.